Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect.md

 kubectl wait ratelimitpolicy infra-ratelimit -n kuadrant-system --for=condition=available
 ```

+> **Note:** It may take a couple of minutes for the RateLimitPolicy to be applied depending on your cluster.

 The limit here is artificially low in order for us to show it working easily.
 Let's test it with our endpoint: